-From time to time, the university is served with a subpoena for portions of a student's record.
-In these cases, we will write to the student or the student's attorney (if known) and inform them that unless we receive written notification that the student will attempt to quash the subpoena, we will provide the information requested, even if the student has placed a restriction on his or her record.
+From time to time, IUPUI is served with a subpoena for portions of a student's record.
+In these cases, IUPUI will write to the student or the student's attorney (if known) and informs them that unless the student provides IUPUI with notification that the student will attempt to quash the subpoena, IUPUI will provide the information requested, even if the student has placed a restriction on his or her record.

-Records of arrests and/or convictions and traffic accident information are public information and may be released to anyone making inquiry of the University Police.
+Records of arrests and/or convictions and traffic accident information are public information and may be released to anyone making inquiry of University Police.